DaviLacerda/DaviLacerda/README.md

 # Hello There, I'm Davi! 👋

-Front-End Developer.
+* Front-End Developer.
 Learning more about Next.js and accessibility in Web.

-Computer Science student at Federal University of Uberlândia (UFU).
+* Currently undergraduate Computer Science student at Federal University of Uberlândia (UFU).
 Living in Uberlândia, Minas Gerais in Brazil.

 ### Connect With Me